SWITCH-CLUB/ASCI-2021/Type_Theory_and_Compilers/py-flow.md

 **PyFlow** is a static analysis tool for the Python programming language that works without needing any type annotations.
-It performs flow sensitive type analysis and and is capable of inferring type information from code using [Hindley Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type inference and a unification algorithm.
+It performs flow sensitive type analysis and and is capable of inferring type information from code using [Hindley Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type inference and a [unification](https://en.wikipedia.org/wiki/Unification_(computer_science)) algorithm.

-This project attempts to demonstrate that better tooling is possible for duck-typed languages without needing an extra layer of traspilation with languages like Typescript or Flow.
+This project attempts to demonstrate that better tooling is possible for dynamically typed languages without needing an extra layer of traspilation with superset languages like [Typescript](https://www.typescriptlang.org/) or [Flow](https://flow.org/).

 PyFlow watches the filesystem for changes in source code and reports errors as soon as it encounters them.

 **Tech stack**:

  - Python
  - Numpy
  - WatchDog

 ## Team Members